-The Steward is responsible for arrangements for formal entertaining, in the form and at the level agreed by the Steward's Committee, the Finance Audit and Resources Committee and the Council.
-They are responsible for the good order of the Senior Combination Room and for chairing the Stewards' Committee.
+The Steward is responsible for arrangements for formal entertaining, in the form and at the level agreed by the Steward's Sub-committee, the Finance Audit and Resources Committee and the Council.
+They are responsible for the good order of the Senior Combination Room and for chairing the Stewards' Sub-committee.

-The Fellows' Stewards assist with and are responsible for formal entertainment in the College and are members of the Stewards' Committee.
+The Fellows' Stewards assist with and are responsible for formal entertainment in the College and are members of the Stewards' Sub-committee.

 The Wine Steward is responsible for the ordering, purchasing, recording and serving of wine for the formal entertainment provided by the College.
-The Wine Steward is a member of the Stewards' Committee.
+The Wine Steward is a member of the Stewards' Sub-committee.

 The Fellow Archivist is responsible for the safe and efficient housing, listing and curation of the College archives and their accessibility to appropriate persons.